zhencang/reverse-engineering-reference-manual/contents/tools/GDB_Tips.md

 * __x (examine)__ command displays memory contents at a given address in the specified format
   * Since disas command won't work on stripped binary, x command can come in handy to display instructions from current program counter: __x/14i $pc__
 * __set__ command can be used to set temporary variable, change value in memory, or change value in register : __set $&lt;name&gt; = &lt;value&gt;__
+  * From user code, one can't directly access the instruction pointer; instruction pointer can only be edited through JMP, CALL, or RET.
+It's a different story when the program is under GDB though.
+Instruction pointer can be easily changed using the set command: __set $eip = &lt;address&gt;__
   * It is useful to be able to change the a flag in FLAGS/EFLAGS/RFLAGS (status register) to see how taking the unintended branch for a [JCC](https://c9x.me/x86/html/file_module_x86_id_146.html) instruction will affect later program behavior.
 To update a flag, you just need to know the bit position of the flag you wanted to change
     * To set the zero flag:
       ```bash